Our Services

 Published on: 2/24/2026

-Black mold rarely causes true poisoning, but exposure can trigger allergies, worsen asthma, irritate airways, and in rare cases lead to inflammatory lung disease like hypersensitivity pneumonitis, especially in infants, older adults, and people with lung disease or weakened immunity.
-There are several factors to consider; see below for a fuller picture of symptoms to watch, who is most at risk, and when to seek urgent care.
+Black mold rarely causes true poisoning.
+However, exposure can trigger allergic reactions, worsen asthma, irritate airways, and in rare cases lead to inflammatory lung conditions such as hypersensitivity pneumonitis.
+Those most at risk include infants, older adults, and people with chronic lung disease or weakened immune systems.

 Let's break down what science actually says about black mold, what symptoms are real, who is most at risk, and what you should do next — without panic, but without minimizing real health concerns either.